Make your own dog treats

 Making your own is easier than you think – here are a few recipes you can try at home.

-This is a great snack to cool your dog down after a long walk or to keep them busy and entertained when your family sits down to a big meal.
+This is a great snack to cool your dog down after a long walk or to keep them busy and entertained.
 Plain, unsweetened yogurt works best and can be easily customised by adding some broken-up kibble or a few tablespoons of peanut butter.
 Stir in the kibble or peanut butter and then place the mixture into an ice cube tray and freeze.

 Dehydrated sweet potato slices are a much-loved treat by both dogs and owners, but can be expensive as they are often considered premium snacks.
 With a little effort, you can make a cheaper alternative at home that will do the job just as well.

 If you own a food dehydrator you can make them with little fuss, but even if you don’t it’s still possible.
 Take a large sweet potato and slice it thinly (about 1/3 inch) with a mandolin or sharp knife, then preheat your oven to its lowest setting.